DoD-Platform-One/istio-core/docs/DEVELOPMENT_MAINTENANCE.md

 ## Branch/Tag Config

-If you'd like to install from a specific branch or tag, then the code block under istio3 needs to be uncommented and used to target your changes.
+If you'd like to install from a specific branch or tag, then the code block under istioCore needs to be uncommented and used to target your changes.

 For example, this would target the `renovate/ironbank` branch.

 ```
-istio3:
+istioCore:
   enabled: true
   <other config/labels>
   ...